hasenradball/rcSwitch-python/Readme.md

 To Switch the socket you can do this for example via `cli` like:

 ```
-# make sure you are in the src folder
+# make sure you are in the folder of the repo
 cd /usr/local/bin/python/rcSwitch-python

 python3 ./switchSocket.py <SystemCode> <ButtonCode> <status>